YekaboteSomaShekhar/Consumer-Goods-Ad-Hoc-Insights/README.md

 ✅ Problem-Solving Skills – Handling complex queries and interpreting data-driven patterns.

 ✅ Data-Driven Decision Making – Understanding how insights impact business strategies.

+## Tools I have used

+* SQL - To write queries
+* Power BI - For visualizations